"Are any of the characters in love?" "Yes, they're in love...WITH ADVENTURE!"

 Several novels by Isaac Asimov.
 Asimov himself openly acknowledged his (at least perceived) inability to write interpersonal relationships, let alone romance, and on several occasions lampooned himself for it.
 There are married couples in his books, but their relationship seldom plays a large role in the narrative.
 With the ironic exception of The Gods Themselves, written in part as a response to criticism that his books didn't have enough aliens or sex, which featured alien energy beings having the least titillating (to a human audience) threesomes in history.
 Which are absolutely essential to the plot.

 This became a bit of a Chekhov's Gun in Moffat's run of the new series, since the Doctor still firmly believed that "no hanky-panky in the TARDIS" was still effective.
 He gave his companions bunk beds and everything.
-Amy and Rory didn't listen at all, and discovered that hanky-panky in the TARDIS while it's in the Time Vortex can result in some very unexpected side effects to conception.
+Amy and Rory didn't listen at all, and discovered that hanky-panky in the TARDIS while it's in the Time Vortex can result in some very unexpected side effects.
 The Doctor's face when he realises that they shagged in his TARDIS is absolutely priceless.

 Big Finish Doctor Who has fun with this.
 There's no longer any radar to slip things by and they can get away with things the old series never could, but the cast are still aware there's some kind of rule preventing classic Doctors from getting too close to people.
 Five's awkwardness makes Turlough wonder how he managed to have grandchildren, Six convinces someone he's not the Doctor by passionately kissing a woman, and Seven showing interest in a woman is a warning sign he's been drugged.
 Eight, the first Doctor to break the trend, is a Chick Magnet with a lot of painful consequences.